hibbitts-design/grav-theme-bootstrap4-open-matter/_demo/presentation-hub/sidebar/default.md

 4. Edit the default page Markdown
 5. Tap **Save**` and then view your page

 !!!
-In addition to standard Markdown, [Deckset Syntax](https://docs.deckset.com/English.lproj/) commands are available with the pre-installed [Deckset Presentation Plug](https://github.com/OleVik/grav-plugin-presentation-deckset).
+In addition to [Grav Markdown](https://learn.getgrav.org/16/content/markdown) and standard [Presentation Plugin usage](https://github.com/OleVik/grav-plugin-presentation#usage), [Deckset Syntax](https://docs.deckset.com/English.lproj/) commands are available with the pre-installed [Deckset Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset).

 #### Want to create a new list of Presentations?